© Crown copyright 2021

 UnLtd support social entrepreneurs throughout the UK.
 They have frequently worked with over 50s looking to make a difference in their communities and beyond.

-If you are already receiving certain benefits, the government’s New Enterprise Allowance can provide money, support, and mentorship to help you start your own business.
+If you’re already receiving certain benefits, the government’s New Enterprise Allowance can provide money, support, and mentorship to help you start your own business.

 Flexibility in the workplace is a benefit to all, and can lead to greater productivity and work satisfaction and lower employee turnover.

-Read an overview of flexible working, including the legal requirements for employers.
+An overview of flexible working, including the legal requirements for employers is available.

 Acas provide guidance for both employers and employees on rights and responsibilities when requesting flexible working.

-If you are thinking of retraining, or moving into a different industry, then you could consider a career review.
+If you’re thinking of retraining, or moving into a different industry, then you could consider a career review.